 Go biking, backpacking, backcountry camping, picnicking, wildlife watching, swimming, boating, fishing, and canoeing during warm seasons.
 Then visit the park in winter for skiing, dog sledding, and snowmobiling.

 The Parliament Hill serves as a community and cultural hub and hosts several activities.
 The historic Peace Tower stands between the Senate, and the House of Commons is perhaps the most photographed structure.
 With its height of over 295 feet, it provides a great 360 view of the city.

 Once you got your Kanada ETA approved, you can visit during the summer and watch the Changing of the Guards before proceeding to a tour inside the building.

 5. Royal Ontario Museum

-Canada’s largest museum houses 40 galleries and exhibits that feature 6 million specimens and objects from around the globe.
+Kanada’s largest museum houses 40 galleries and exhibits that feature 6 million specimens and objects from around the globe.
 Their collections range from science, natural history, art, culture and so much more.
 The addition of the Michael Lee-Chin Crystal extension added a modern touch to the otherwise old architecture.

-6. Canada’s Wonderland Theme Park
+6. Kanada’s Wonderland Theme Park

 7. Thousand Islands

 At the 80km stretch of St. Lawrence Seaway, you’ll find the 1000 Islands.
 People come here to take a boat tour through the maze of islands and discover the region’s rich history.
 Hear about the stories about real-life pirate and bootleggers.
 It is well-known holiday area especially for the rich and famous who gather here to spend a weekend vacation on one of the castles and mansions that dotted the area.